kurbansky/projekt-1-react-html/README.md

 ## Setup

-To run this project, open the link in a browser.
+To run this project, open the link in a browser: https://chimerical-zuccutto-78d98c.netlify.app/.

 ## Acknowledgements